 One of the things I’ve made mine, in the 22 years I’ve inhabited this planet, has been my love of all things cold.
-I won’t drink water unless it’s absolutely freezing, I keep every fruit I own in the fridge – yes, bananas and avocados, too – and I love nothing more than a sudden spray of cold water when I am in the shower (I have the feeling this is connected to an article I read years ago about it being good for you circulation: it isn’t).
+I won’t drink water unless it’s absolutely freezing, I keep every fruit in the house in the fridge – including bananas and avocados – and I love nothing more than a sudden spray of cold water when I am in the shower (I have the feeling this is connected to an article I read years ago about it being good for your circulation: it isn’t).

-My taste for coldness extends to my environments.
-I don’t like hot weather and stay away from the mood that blankets everyone in college when, with the first few rays of sun showing, they gleefully run to the lodge, take punts out, picnic in parks, lie on the lawn, basking in the sunshine.
+My taste for coldness extends to the environments surrounding me.
+I don’t like hot weather at all.
+I stay away from the mood that blankets everyone in college when, with the first few rays of sun showing, they gleefully run to the lodge, take punts out, picnic in parks, lie on the lawn, bask in the sunshine.
+I’ve been known to draw my curtains whilst people had bbqs outside (which, of course, just makes it worse, given how dark our college curtains are).
 Yet in these past few weeks in Oxford, with spring starting to show, I’ve never been more grateful to take in some sunshine.
 It has been an unusually mild beginning to March – the first year I was here, the weather hit its peak at some point around the end of February in terms of warmth – yet I cannot seem to embrace it as I used to, wishing heat away.
-I long for warmth, slamming curtains aside every morning to let light in, willing the rain to stop from inside the library, ambitiously staring at shoe shop windows in town for my next pair of summer shoes.
+I long for warmth, this time, slamming curtains aside every morning to let light in, willing the rain to stop from inside the library, ambitiously staring at sandals in shop windows in town for my next pair of summer shoes.

 I know, to some extent, why this sudden shift has occurred.
-This winter has been the coldest I have lived through in a while – something accentuated by bitterness, by emotion, by the inevitability of the events 2016 closed off with.
+This winter has been the coldest I have lived through in a while, one I shivered and endured – something accentuated by bitterness, by emotion, by the inevitability of the events 2016 closed off with.
 Home and Christmas are a blur, with this cold whirlwind being the only thing that stands out in my mind.
 My feet were too numb to move when I went to London for the weekend in November, and stepping off the plane in Pisa, I remember hail starting just I lifted my suitcase off the staircase.
 I don’t think I’ve ever seen hail around that time of year.

-I don’t think I’m very good at writing about things that aren’t either dully informative or funny.
-Maybe this is why so often, my essays leave far too much room for improvement: I get carried away, angry at characters in my theatre pieces, rambling about dictionary definitions instead of answering the essay question – struggling, ultimately, to remain concise and confidently argumentative, sticking to convention if I’m scared of saying something new, tearing my work apart if I don’t, mostly with mediocre results.
-It’s never bad enough to slide from a 2.1 to a 2.2, but it is also never stellar.
+I don’t think I’m very good at writing about things that aren’t either dully informative or funny, most of the time.
+Maybe this is why, so often, my essays leave far too much room for improvement: I get carried away, angry at characters in my theatre pieces, rambling about dictionary definitions instead of answering the essay question – I frequently need to remind myself I should remain concise and confidently argumentative.

 When, in December, I lost one of the people I have loved the most in my time on Earth so far, my initial reaction was a handbook stage of grief.
 Denial.
 In the days we spent with her before she left us, I would take “walks alone” (trawling the square adherent to her apartment thirty, forty times, each time more frantically) and do my best to stay “normal” as ever, refusing help, sandwiches, hugs.
 I was, at the same time, mystified by the way people would manage to talk with a certain resolution about her passing away.
 Now, I know it’s because I was immersed in denial, but at the time, it tasted like surprise, with a peppering of resentment – why lose hope?
 Why are you doing this?
 Why aren’t you holding onto the conviction that she’ll be ok?
 At her funeral, I read the eulogy, written the month before, edited a hundred times, thinking, as I sounded out each word clearly and loudly, I had never written anything worse.
 One of the episodes I recounted in my letter to her was related to her coming to see me at a school play.
 In many ways, that entire speech felt like a flashback to that same play.